 Vegetables are high in nutrients and fiber and help to fill us up and keep us full longer.
 They also help with digestion and with insulin levels.
 So instead of reaching for simple carbs and sugar such as crackers, cookies, chips, candy, etc that will only serve to spike your blood sugar and add unwanted calories opt for a salad or cut up veggies instead.
 Choose carrot or celery sticks with hummus for a snack.
 Start your lunch and dinner with a salad instead of rolls and have a large helping of non-starchy vegetables with your main meal.

 Comfort Foods Are Not Your Friend –

 This doesn’t mean that you can never have a treat or even dessert from time to time.
 Just try to choose healthier options and eat them in moderation.
+Totally depriving yourself can actually lead to binging so just enjoy sweets in moderation.
+Fresh fruit is always a great alternative and if you are feeling stressed or upset try taking a walk to clear your head or diffuse some calming essential oils, call a friend, etc before turning to unhealthy foods.
 To learn more about making your own guilt-free desserts click HERE.

 The Scale Is Not Your Enemy, Weigh Yourself Often –